SAP-samples/cxii-shopping-assistant-ui-component/README.md

 CXAI Ask Product library for use with CXAI Ask Product API

 ## Requirements
-1. Node version specified in `.npmrc` files
+1. Node version specified in `.nvmrc` files
 2. Valid `configurationId` created by Assistant API.
 You can pass it via `provideConfig`, or expose backend endpoint that returns it, or use provided sample backend extension.
 3. Library depends on backend which allows access to part of API without authorization.
 Library assumes API is served via OCC, you need to modify code (`buildUrl` method) to allow arbitrary URL.
 Sample backend extension is provided: [README](cxaiaskproductocc/README.md)